epsilon-records/audiokit.ai/README.md

 - `just audiokit-version` - Show backend package version
 - `just audiokit-run <artist_id>` - Run AI pipeline for a specific artist

+## Core Technical Stack

+### Frontend Framework (apps/web)

+- Svelte 5 with Runes
+- SvelteKit 2 for routing and server features
+- TypeScript for all code
+- Tailwind CSS with Shadcn UI components
+- Paraglide.js for internationalization
+- Vite for build tooling

+### Backend Services (packages/audiokit)

+- Python 3.11+ with Poetry
+- FastAPI for API endpoints
+- SQLAlchemy 2.0 for database operations
+- Celery for background job processing
+- Redis for caching and message queue
+- Docker for containerization

 ## Code Quality

 - Python code is formatted and linted with [ruff](https://github.com/astral-sh/ruff)